Skip to the content.

 Step 3: Add to a View

-Import and use your component in shell/src/views/HomeView.vue or create a new view.
+Import and use your component in any view.
+For example, in demo/src/views/HomeView.vue:

 Step 4: Test with Mock Mode